NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 4. Adding columns to existing not-predefined tables
 5. More complicated outputs

-In general, the order recommended in the Prioritization section above will be followed.
+The order recommended in the Prioritization section above will be followed.

 All brand new tables can be added as predefined.
 For changes to existing tables shown earlier an indication was added indicating if it was predefined.
 Echos of input are indicated in the eptags schema file.